- Download our Moving to New Zealand Guide (PDF)

 Public healthcare in New Zealand

 The public healthcare system in New Zealand gives permanent residents access to free or heavily subsidised hospital care and emergency treatment.
-To access free public healthcare, expats need to have permanent residency status in New Zealand or hold a work visa that is valid for two or more years.
+To access free public healthcare, you’ll need permanent residency status in New Zealand or hold a work visa that is valid for two or more years.
 Other free medical services include standard medical tests, children’s immunisations, and prescription medication for children under six years old.
 Visits to a general practitioner (GP), the purchase of prescription drugs, and ambulance services are all subsidised.

 Expats will need to register with a GP to access healthcare in New Zealand and get a National Health Index (NHI) number.
 There is no restriction on which doctor an expat has to register with, but some doctors may specialise in certain areas of medicine.
 It might therefore be best for new arrivals to research the practices in their area to find the doctor who best suits their individual needs.